Background pattern

 Precautions to be taken before handling or administering the medicinal product

-Preparation before administration
+Preparation before Administration

-• The infusion bag should be inspected to check that there is no damage to the integrity of the packaging, such as cracks or breaks, both before and after thawing.
-Do not administer the product if the bag is damaged and contactJanssen-Cilag International NV.
+• The infusion bag should be inspected for any damage to the container integrity, such as breaks or cracks, both before and after thawing.
+Do not administer the product if the bag is damaged, and contact Janssen-Cilag International NV.

 Thawing

-• Once thawed, the medicinal product should not be re-frozen or refrigerated.
+• Once thawed, the medicinal product should not be refrozen or refrigerated.

 Administration

-• CARVYKTI is exclusively for single autologous use.
+• CARVYKTI is for autologous use only.

-• Do not use a leucodepletion filter.
+• DO NOT use a leucodepletion filter.

 Precautions to be taken for the disposal of the medicinal product